jazzband/website/docs/about/index.md

 When you join you will be...

 - automatically added to the Jazzband GitHub organization
-- granted a wide range of priviledges, e.g. pushing to repositories
+- granted a wide range of privileges, e.g. pushing to repositories

 After that you can go ahead and do things like...